klemens-morgenstern/register_tuple/README.md

 A C++ Register Solution with an interface similar to std::tuple

-The idea is based on the comment of @viboes in the [discussion](https://groups.google.com/a/isocpp.org/forum/#!topic/std-proposals/XzuKXL1S6Hg) about my standard proposal.
+The idea is based on the comment of Vincente Escriba in the [discussion](https://groups.google.com/a/isocpp.org/forum/#!topic/std-proposals/XzuKXL1S6Hg) about my standard proposal.